elixir-europe/rdmkit/pages/contribute/page_metadata.md

 * `datatable`: Use this attribute to activate the pagination + sorting + searching in tables

-* `affiliations`: List here all affiliations related to the page.
-Make sure that the person's name that is listed can be found in the _data/affiliations.yaml file.
-These affiliations will get displayed at the bottom of the page and in the section navigation tile of the page.
+* `supported_by`: List here all institutions, projects, funders, collaborators or infrastructures related to the page.
+Make sure every name is listed in the _data/supported_by.yml file.
+These supporters will be displayed at the bottom of the page and in the section navigation tile of the page.

 ### Related pages